kyarasto/Module_One/README.md

 #### Loading the code onto the TTGO

-To load the code found in the _moduleIOneInstall.ino into file the ESP32, open the Ardunio IDE and install the esp32 by Espressif in the boards manager.
-Then install the TFT_eSPI libaray in "Manage Libraries" found in the Tools tab.
+To load the code found in the _moduleIOneInstall.ino into file the ESP32...
+- Open the Ardunio IDE and install the esp32 by Espressif in the boards manager
+- Then install the TFT_eSPI libaray in "Manage Libraries" found in the Tools tab.

-Once the steps above are done you can create a new sketch and add the code in the _moduleIOneInstall.ino file of this repo and upload onto your ESP32.
-If you have trouble or errors with the upload make sure to go to "Tools" and then "Upload Speed" and change the upload speed to 115200.
+- Create a new sketch and add in the code in the _moduleIOneInstall.ino file of this repo and upload onto your ESP32.
+- *NOTE* : If you have errors uploading make sure to go to "Tools" and then "Upload Speed" and change the upload speed to 115200.